twitocode/Tantalum/content/Equilibrium Law.md

 $$=45.9$$
 $K_{eq} = 45.9$ which means that there is 45.9x more product than reactant *at this temperature*.
+The value of $K_{eq}$ changes depending on the temperature, but is constant when changing concentrations.

 > [!IMPORTANT]
 > In this example, there is no unit because the mol/L cancel out.
 BUT there will never be one unit for the equilibrium constant.